 Is CBD Flower Legal?

+Unlike smoking marijuana, CBD flower is legal throughout the United States.
+The 2018 Farm Bill made it legal to sell and use CBD products derived from hemp.
 Sometimes people can get a bit confused since CBD can still contain THC.
 But according to the DEA, any CBD flower with 0.3% or less THC is legal.
 Any CBD flower containing more than 0.3% THC — whether from hemp or marijuana — is illegal.

 CBD flower is completely legal if it’s derived from hemp having a THC content level of 0.3% or less.
 CBD flower that meets these standards can be cultivated, processed, and sold throughout the 50 states.
 While individual states may require you to be a certain age, it’s legal to purchase CBD flower anywhere in the country!

 Yes!
 That’s one of the reasons people love CBD flower — its versatility.
 Cannabinoids like CBD are fat-soluble.
 That means as long as the recipe calls for fat, you can cook with CBD quite easily.
 While there are a few tips and tricks to keep in mind, usually, all you need to do is add CBD flower to an existing recipe!

 What Foods Can You Make with CBD Flower?

 The types of food you can make with CBD flower are quite varied, from seasoning to brownies.
 For a lot of CBD enthusiasts, it’s all about experimentation.
 You’ll find that most recipes can add this phytocannabinoid with the necessary preparation and processes.

 - Baked goods

 What Do I Need to Cook with CBD Flower?